 We've all seen slogans with hearts, spades and maybe clubs, but not with the other suit.
 Thus, here is my pledge not to gafiate: I won't ♦ane.

 Chinese gardens often have ponds filled with ornamental fish, and beautiful bridges over them.
 Watch out for those: if you stand on one, you can get carp-pool tunnel syndrome.

-How do you remove the fish from a Japanese garden?
+How do you remove the fish from those ponds?
 With a de-koi.

 Why do those fish need less food than we need?
 They have an economy of scale.